Uniform MCP server

 Create MCP json

-For example, for Cursor, you will need to create a mcp.json in the .cursor folder within the root of your project.
+Create a mcp.json file with the configuration for your chosen transport method.
+The location of this file depends on your MCP client.
+For example, in Cursor, create a mcp.json in the .cursor folder within the root of your project.

 Paste the JSON you copied in the previous step into the mcp.json file.